Roger Craig (American football): Personal life

 Craig spent several years studying Tae Kwon Do under Chris Jensen and Debbie Pederson at Golden State Tae Kwon Do in Foster City (now in San Carlos).
 He is an avid runner and has participated in over 38 marathons and half-marathons.

-Craig was the Grand Marshal for the Toyota/Save Mart 350 at Infineon Raceway.
+Craig was the Grand Marshal for the 2010 Toyota/Save Mart 350 at Sonoma Raceway.

 Craig is a distant cousin of New York Jets running back Breece Hall.

-Craig married boxer Michael Nunn's sister.
+Craig married his wife Vernessia, the sister of boxer Michael Nunn, on May 7, 1983.
+They have 5 children.

 Craig eventually worked for Tibco Consulting in his post-football professional career.

+On August 8, 2026, Craig announced he had been diagnosed with Vascular dementia.